Luigi Peccenini

-Luigi Tiziano "Pecce" Peccenini (born in Ferrara, Italy in 1939) is a learning innovator, entrepreneur, company advisor and educator/speaker on health, happiness and success in business.
-He is best known for having founded Wall Street Institute in 1972 to commercialise MultiMethod, a learning methodology that he devised that is student- rather than teacher-centric.
+Luigi Tiziano "Pecce" Peccenini (born 1939) is a learning innovator, entrepreneur, company advisor and educator and speaker on health, happiness and success in business.
+He is best known for having founded Wall Street English (originally Wall Street Institute) in 1972 to commercialise MultiMethod, a learning methodology that he devised that is student- rather than teacher-centric.

 Wall Street Institute teaches people to speak (as opposed to read or write) English as a foreign language.
 It has provided MultiMethod instruction to over 2 million students.
 It operates centers in North Africa, East Asia, South East Asia, Europe, Latin America and the Middle East.
 It is branded as Wall Street English in China where it was voted the most renowned Foreign Language Teaching Brand of 2012.

 Early life and career

 Peccenini was born, brought up and schooled in Ferrara, Italy, the only child of a modest family.
 An early aptitude for football, and his role as team captain, helped him to hone the leadership skills that he would later come to need in business.
 On leaving school he eschewed a university degree because of the financial implications for his parents and instead went directly into a succession of sales-based and management jobs.